Renliw-Fleurmond/fizikkreyol/README.md

 At any moment, depending of our resources, we could turn this one into a private repository.

 ## Byenvini e mèsi !
 Bienvenue et merci !
-Welcome and thank you!
+Welcome and thank you !